kimdurante/Sheet-Level-Metadata/readme.md

 9. In Argo, open the map objects for versioning.

 10. Locate the APO for the map set.
 Select ‘MODS Bulk Loads” and choose ‘Submit new file.’

     Select the file (_metadata.xml_) and choose 'MODS XML input; load into objects.'

+11. Close object versions.